Weird Wings over Scotland row: a win for Google

 It seems possible, at least, that the Corporation will leave it out now, following a media storm.
 Much reporting apparently took WoS's view of the matter at face value.

-Alex Salmond, until recently Scottish National Party Member of the UK Parliament for Gordon and before that First Minister of Scotland, wrote to the BBC to demand that the Corporation prove it "is not pursuing a campaign against sites which support Scottish independence" and to complain that an interview with him had been removed: "If memory serves, this news interview now removed from YouTube was a challenge from me to the then prime minister to debate on Scottish independence.
+Alex Salmond, Scottish National Party Member of the UK Parliament for Gordon and former First Minister of Scotland, wrote to the BBC to demand that the Corporation prove it "is not pursuing a campaign against sites which support Scottish independence" and to complain that an interview with him had been removed: "If memory serves, this news interview now removed from YouTube was a challenge from me to the then prime minister to debate on Scottish independence.
 It has now disappeared from the public record thanks to the BBC action."

 It is true that there is no news of any complaint about BBC videos on the Scottish Conservatives' YouTube channel.
 Who knew they had one?

 The BBC position is that it acts to protect its copyright "whenever we receive complaints about large volumes of our material being posted or used without authorisation".
 It told the Scotsman: "This action is normally limited to asking for individual videos to be removed and the BBC did not ask or demand for these whole channels to be taken down."